National Institute of Information and Communications Technology

 Oishi, H.*, Takemura, H.*, Aoki, S.C., Fujita, I. & Amano, K. (2018)

 Microstructural properties of the vertical occipital fasciculus explain the variability in human stereoacuity.
-PNAS.
-[Epub ahead of print] (*: equal contribution)
+Proceedings of the National Academy of Sciences of the United States of America, 115(48), 12289-12294. (*: equal contribution)

 A research article which reviews comparative studies on visual white matter pathways is accepted for publication in Neuroscience Research.